 - Have a condition recognized by the VA to be an Agent Orange presumptive condition

 Normally, a veteran must prove they developed a condition or sustained a debilitating injury during their active-duty service, or that a preexisting condition worsened during or because of their service.
-That is not the case with Agent Orange cases.
-The VA has an Agent Orange presumptive conditions list based on the most current research and data.
-If a veteran is diagnosed with any of the conditions on the list, they will automatically be eligible for benefits.
+That is not the case with Agent Orange exposure.
+The VA’s Agent Orange presumptive conditions list, found above, is based on the most current research and data.
+If a veteran is diagnosed with any of the conditions on the list, they will be eligible for benefits without a medical nexus.

 Spouses and dependents of veterans who have died

 The spouses and dependent children of veterans who died because of an illness caused by Agent Orange or those who died in the line of duty are eligible for survivor benefits.
-Qualifications depend on when the surviving spouse and the veteran were married, whether they had children, or got a divorce.
+Qualifications depend on when the surviving spouse and the veteran were married, whether they had children, or several other factors.